evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 drivetrain.drivesetup.NotSet

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 140 mm.

 ### Brakes